roman-dzieciol/swift-xcresult/README.md

 # XcodeResultBundle

-Helps you read the Xcode compilation & test results in programmatic, efficient and reliable way.
+Read the Xcode compilation & test results in programmatic, efficient and reliable way.

 ## What is a Result Bundle

-The Xcode Result Bundles are directories containing detailed machine-readable results of compilation & testing.
+The Xcode Result Bundles are directories with **.xcresult** extension containing detailed machine-readable results of compilation & testing.

 When building from Xcode, you can open a result bundle by launching tests, opening the *Report Navigator* tab, then right-clicking on a completed *Test* action and selecting *Show in Finder*.